Back To Articles

 2. Social Loneliness

-Missing a broader social circle or sense of belonging.
+Lacking a broader social circle or feeling of belonging.

 “I don’t have a friend group I feel connected to.”